JackDaniells121/i_watch_a_lot_yt_wev_dev_videos/README.md

 # yt_WebDevVideoList

-This is list of videos that I had watched about webdev, php, design patterns, CI/CD, web security, java script, react, frameworks, development process in chronological order
+This is list of interesting videos that I had watched about webdev

 # 2022